KumoCorp/kumomta/docs/changelog/main.md

   when customizing local logs.
   See [kumo.configure_local_logs](../reference/kumo/configure_local_logs.md)
   for more information.
+* Delivery log records now include information about the TLS cipher, protocol version and peer subject name for SMTP deliveries that used TLS

 ## Fixes
 * HTTP injection API did not expand templating in `From`, `Reply-To` or